-To operate the washdown open the seacock located on the starboard side of the aft bilge.
-Depress the washdown switch on the accessory switch panel at the helm station.
-The washdown system will now be pressurized at the washdown faucet outlet.
-This outlet mat be used alone or with a washdown hose.
-A washdown hose with a spray nozzle attached may be used intermittently without turning the switch "off", basically the same as a home yard hose with a nozzle.
+To operate the washdown, open the seacock located under the aft rigging lid access plate.
+Depress the washdown switch on the switch panel at the helm.
+The washdown system will now be pressurized at the forward washdown outlet and the washdown unit located on the port side of the leanbar.
+A washdown hose with a spray nozzle attached to the forward outlet, or the washdown hose in the leanbar, may be used intermittently without turning the switch "off", basically the same as a home yard hose with a nozzle.
 The washdown pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned "off" at the switch panel.